bpwhite/bioinformatics-toolbox/README.txt

 		2a.
 Windows
 		If you are using programs from the BTBox on Windows, do the following:
 			1. Install the latest distribution of ActiveState or Strawberry Perl
-			2. Run the "windows_installer.pl" script inside this folder.
+			2. Run the "installer.pl" script inside this folder.
 		2b.
 Linux
 			Coming soon
 II.
 DNA Barcoding